husainbahadur/tryhackme-presecurity-notes/README.md

 I also learned that, A terminal (command line interface) is a program that allows users to send text-based commands to the computer.
 And lot of hacking tools, including dirb, need to be executed from a terminal.
 This is because the terminal is much more efficient then GUIs and Menus as it allows the user to directly talk to the software.
 ## Defensive Security Intro
+The objective was

+The tools

+I found out that

+I learned some key areas of defensive security:

+- Monitoring and Detecting: Continually observing network and system activity to detect suspicious behaviour and events.
+These may include, for example, monitoring for logins from another country while the employee is based in the company's London office.

+- Incident Response: The team quickly comes together if suspicious activity is confirmed and alerts are raised.
+This is when the Incident Response process begins.The process involves containing and removing the threat and restoring the business back to normality.

+- Threat Intelligence: Gathering and using information about attackers—their latest methods, targets, and trends—can greatly strengthen an organisation’s defences.For example, understanding that an attacker focuses on a specific software application used within organisations.

+- Vulnerability Management: Fixing software or system flaws is an important preventative measure that can lower the risk of an attack.
+Security teams can check which systems attackers are most likely to target.
+This can be done manually or with the help of automated tools.

+- Investigation and Analysis: Members of a defensive security team are always monitoring and analysing what’s happening inside an organisation.They work to separate normal activity from suspicious behaviour, digging into the details like solving a puzzle to uncover valuable insights.

 ## Careers in Cyber